A central bank digital currency, or CBDC, is a digital national currency that is a direct liability of a country’s central bank.

 Central bankers, policymakers, and government contractors are working around the world to launch CBDCs.
-From democracies to authoritarian regimes, most governments have embraced the concept of CBDCs, reportedly as a means to promote financial inclusion, spur faster payments, gain a first-mover advantage in global finance, improve cross-border payments, and create new ways to administer monetary policy.
+From democracies to authoritarian regimes, most governments have welcomed the idea of CBDCs with open arms.

 However, it is a fundamental mistake to think that a CBDC is simply a digital or electronic form of cash.
 While a CBDC would be a liability of the central bank like cash, it would be unlikely to offer the privacy protections or the finality that cash provides.
-By creating a direct connection between the government and an individual’s financial activity, CBDCs grant governments new powers to conduct sweeping surveillance, restrict financial activity, disrupt the economy, and engage in corruption.
+By opening the door to create a direct connection between the government and a person’s financial activity, CBDCs give governments new powers to conduct sweeping surveillance, restrict financial activity, disrupt the economy, and engage in corruption.

 Early CBDC development can be traced back to the 1990s in Finland, 2014 in China, and 2014 in Ecuador.
 Projects varied on technical grounds, but the central theme of expanding the government’s role in money and payments remained the same.
-However, it wasn't until the summer of 2019 that central bankers and policymakers began to push forward rapidly.
-Following the announcement of Facebook’s cryptocurrency project (known as Libra), policymakers panicked due to fears of losing their monopoly on money issuance.
-Suddenly, CBDCs transitioned from theoretical concepts to critical endeavors for governments almost overnight.
+Yet, it was not until the summer of 2019 that central bankers and other policymakers began to push forward rapidly.
+Following the announcement of Facebook’s cryptocurrency project (known as Libra), policymakers went into a panic due to fears of losing their monopoly on money issuance.
+Suddenly, CBDCs went from mostly theoretical concepts to critical endeavors for governments almost overnight.

 Since 2019, China, the Eastern Caribbean, Nigeria, and others have introduced CBDCs with lackluster results.
 It remains unclear what benefits a CBDC will offer citizens and thus citizens have largely opted out of using CBDCs.
 However, how long opting out stays an option remains to be seen.
 In late 2022, the Nigerian government created a cash shortage partly to spur CBDC use.
 And in 2024, the Bahamian government announced banks would soon be forced to distribute the CBDC.